ygasaino1/TiKi7.github.io/README.md

 ## Commands
-There are two kind of commands for this script
+There are two kind of commands for this script.
+You can write __`/tiki`__ in your chatbox in Sansar to see all Commands.

 - [__User Commands__](#user-commands-list)
   - [commands used to join __[CHANNELS]__](#commands-used-to-join-channels)